How to Build Your Credit in 5 Simple Steps

 Step 4: Pay Your Bills on Time

 As you saw earlier, your payment history can make up over a third of your credit score, which makes it vitally important.
-You need to make it a top priority to pay all of your bills on time and avoid any delinquencies.
+You need to make it a top priority to pay all your bills on time and avoid any delinquencies.

 It’s important to know that you won’t be rewarded for every single time you pay your gas bill or cable bill on time.
 Not all telecommunication or utility companies will report your payments to credit agencies.
+You should also remember that any missed payments may be reported, so it’s important to pay your bills in a timely manner.

 How to Build Your Credit Paying Your Rent